github-education-resources/GitHubGraduation-2022/_data/vineetha-1/vineetha-1.md

+---
-name: Vineetha Karakavalasa
+name: vinee
-institution: Teegala krishna reddy engineering college
+institution: teegala krishna reddy engineering college
-quote: I try not to be float blast(Ariane 5)
+quote: i try not to be a float blaster
 github_user: vineetha-1
+---